 Produced in 2017

 The Kansas City Museum is located on the east side of Kansas City in the Historic Northeast, which remains the most culturally diverse neighborhood in the City.
-The Kansas City Museum has been a public museum since 1940 and for 79 years has attracted thousands of visitors from a variety of backgrounds and experiences with myriad ideas, beliefs, aspirations, traditions, intentions, perspectives, biases, and more.
+The Kansas City Museum has been a public museum since 1940 and has attracted thousands of visitors from a variety of backgrounds and experiences with myriad ideas, beliefs, aspirations, traditions, intentions, perspectives, biases, and more.
 They have left their physical and emotional imprints on the interiors; they have left traces of themselves—hands touching railings, footsteps traversing stairs, conversations echoing from room to room, thoughts filling the spaces.

 Imprints & Traces centers on the embodied narrative of two empathic researches, Krumpers Gool and Vendetta from AfroFuture, who grapple with encountering embedded traces of racism, anti-blackness, capitalism, classism, and gender disparity.
 Upon bearing witness to their findings, and as an agreed solution to their mission, they layer the Museum site with the forces of healing deconstruction and affirmation.